Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Yeah, it's about $100 million.
 It's going to be lumpy.
 I think we expect this to be a double-digit business over stretches of time.
 We'd expect it to grow north of – I mean, into the teens, maybe early teens in balance of the year.
-And it's really you sell (30:16).
-This is the old fee to deal with (30:17) with an elephant, so that's the nature of this business.
+And it's really you sell – this is the old feed the village with an elephant, so that's the nature of this business.
 It's a lot like QSR and lumpy like QSR.
 I'd say over time, QSR has got a big base now, so it's not as lumpy as it was.
-Though we (30:30) explain this all the time in QSR.
+We explain this all the time in QSR.
 I think it's going to be the same story in life sciences.
 They've sold a bunch of new business.
 They feel confident in the second half.
 I would expect to see much different results in Q3 and Q4.

 Operator